 One solution for state highway safety officers and state DMVs is to control the deployment of autonomous vehicles in a limited fashion.
 If AVs are restricted to a well-mapped urban center versus rolled out in an uncontrolled manner, the public will become more familiar with the technology and create a more seamless transition.

 Harry Lightsey, executive director of emerging technologies policy at General Motors, agreed.

 “We think that right now, the business model and the regulatory model that makes the most sense is to allow for these vehicles to be deployed in ride-sharing fleets in urban centers,” said Lightsey.
 “Give the public the opportunity to see the technology, experience the technology and determine it is safe.”

 Additionally, if manufacturers were to deploy AV ride-sharing fleets, some of the costs would be recouped, softening the financial blow, and would still expose the public to self-driving cars.

-Another interesting statistic is that today’s teenagers are more accepting of AVs: In one survey, 48 percent of respondents age 12-15 said they would be comfortable riding in an AV compared to 36 percent of all respondents.
+Another interesting statistic is that today’s teenagers are more accepting of AVs: In one survey, 48 percent of respondents ages 12-15 said they would be comfortable riding in an AV compared to 36 percent of all respondents.
 A similar correlation lies in ride-sharing services.

 By limiting the deployment, the many challenges of regulating AV technology can be done in a safe and monitored way.
 Striking the balance between encouraging innovation while ensuring safety will always be a challenge.

 “The key is going to be to provide the room for folks to be innovative and to create change,” said Lightsey.
-“At the same time, a vehicle is a product that is so strongly ties to safety that we can't ignore that.”
+“At the same time, a vehicle is a product that is so strongly tied to safety that we can't ignore that.”